Techbeard/WeatherStation/README.md

 # WeatherStation
-A clock with inside and outside temperature display
+A clock with an inside and outside temperature display